drugtrends/deaths-2019-shiny/notesAllByDrugJPlot.md

 Refer to Notes tab for examples of drugs commonly assigned to each category.

-Data by state/territory only available for *All ages*.
+NOTE: Data by state/territory and by sex are only available for *All ages* and only for *All* and *Accidental* as intent.
 </small>